 The choice of lawyers makes a big difference in the success of a case as well as the whistleblower reward.
 See “Pitfalls to avoid” for points to consider before filing a qui tam lawsuit.

-Contacting Phillips & Cohen to review your case is always free, and always confidential.
+Phillips & Cohen will provide a free review of your case, which is confidential.
 Get in touch with us using our contact page.